dansmyers/IntroToCS/Labs/11-Victorian_Gothic_Guide_to_Data_Analytics.md

 print(df.head())
 ```

 This script will illustrate the use of **Seaborn**, a second plotting library that is also built on top of matplotlib.
 Seaborn includes built-in functions for creating common plots with intelligent default styles.
-Use the following terminal command to install Seaborn:
+Use the following **shell command** to install Seaborn:

 ```
 pip install seaborn